bricaud/personal-blog/_posts/2017-08-25-entropy-in-decision-trees.md

 published: false
 ---

-When browsing Machine Learning tutorials, every now and then I find the explanations obscure and not adapted to beginners.
+I recently wanted to refresh my memory about Machine Learning methods.
+I have spent some time reading tutorials, blogs and wikipedia.
+No doubts, Internet is really useful, this is great.
+I got back on tracks quickly with the general idea of the mainsteam algorithms.
+However, I find some points and explanations obscure and not adapted to beginners.
 Sometimes, there is a strong focus on maths, which is not bad in itself, but makes it difficult to grasp for people not used to high level maths (and there are many of them who wish to learn the basic concepts of Machine Learning!).
 Sometimes, the emphasis is on the main part of the algorithm and some details are left missing.
 Then you tend to think it is missing because it is so simple that everyone will understand.
 But in many case it is not!
 And it leaves the false impression that because you are not able to understand this step, you are not clever enough to grasp the concept.
 Pretty discouraging!

 In this series of blog posts, I want to clarify or at least provide a different explanation of some of the concepts in machine learning, in the hope of helping people increasing their understanding about these methods.
 Since I have spent quite some time studying the concept of entropy in academia, I will start my Machine Learning tutorial with it.